Soccer Teams – Who Has the Most Violent Fans?

 The first evidence of violence can be traced back to 1905 when Millwall played local rivals West Ham.

-In 2002, things reached such a deplorable level that the British police even threatened to sue the club for the behaviour of their hooligans.
+In 2002, things reached such a deplorable level that the British police even threatened to sue the club for the behavior of their hooligans.

 It is estimated up to £15 million is spent on policing in the English league system.
 You can hazard a guess what percentage of that is reserved for Millwall matches…